elnemesisdivina/bottle/README.rst

 Homepage and documentation: http://bottlepy.org

-Example: "Hello World" in a bottle
+Example: "Hello World" in a bottle mofied to run in docker
 ----------------------------------

 .. code-block:: python